 A: It’s hard to mispronounce the noun “valet.”
-We’ve checked nine standard dictionaries and found three acceptable pronunciations: VA-lay, VA-let, and va-LAY.
+We’ve checked ten standard British and American dictionaries and found three acceptable pronunciations: VA-lay, VA-let, and va-LAY.
 The Oxford English Dictionary, an etymological dictionary based on historical evidence, has similar pronunciations.

-Some dictionaries list them in a different order and some include only two, but all three are treated as standard in several dictionaries, including Merriam-Webster’s Collegiate (11th ed.) and The American Heritage Dictionary of the English Language (5th ed.).
+Some dictionaries list them in a different order and some include only two, but all three are treated as standard in several dictionaries, including Merriam-Webster’s online and The American Heritage Dictionary of the English Language.

 Three of the dictionaries have pronunciations for “valet” used adjectivally in “valet parking.”
 The online Cambridge and Longman dictionaries pronounce it VA-lay, while the online Macmillan pronounces it VA-let.

 If we were speaking about a manservant in an old English novel, we’d use VA-let.
 But if we were referring to “valet parking” at a restaurant or “valet service” at a hotel, we’d say VA-lay.

 English adopted the noun “valet” in the 16th century from French and Old French.
 However, the ultimate source is the Old Celtic term wasso- (young man, squire), which has given us “vassal” and “varlet,” according to John Ayto’s Dictionary of Word Origins.

 In the 1500s and 1600s, the noun was sometimes spelled “vallett” or “valett,” suggesting that the French pronunciation of valet had been Anglicized, with an audible “t” sound at the end.